AlbakerAMA/PineconEmbedder/README.md

 1. **Text Extraction**: The app extracts text from uploaded documents
 2. **Text Chunking**: Documents are split into manageable chunks using NLTK sentence tokenization
-3. **Embedding Generation**: Each chunk is converted to a 384-dimensional vector using sentence-transformers
+3. **Embedding Generation**: Each chunk is converted to a 768-dimensional vector using BAAI/bge-base-en-v1.5
 4. **Vector Storage**: Embeddings are stored in Pinecone with metadata including source file and chunk index
 5. **Progress Tracking**: Real-time progress bar shows upload status